typpo/blog/source/_posts/2013-12-30-my-year-in-side-projects.markdown

 {% youtube 812vR1rHttg %}

 I'd love to work more on Watchtower because I think the idea is really compelling.
 Unfortunately it's hard to corral 4 hackathon participants to work on things long term.
-We are in the process of selling Watchtower.  (watchtower@ianww.com if you're interested).
+We're considering some offers to sell it.

 ## Asterank